awsdocs/amazon-rds-user-guide/doc_source/postgresql-kerberos.md

 Keeping all of your credentials in the same directory can save you time and effort\.
 You have a centralized place for storing and managing credentials for multiple DB instances\.
 Using a directory can also improve your overall security profile\.

+Kerberos provides a different authentication method than AWS Identity and Access Management \(IAM\)\.
+A database can use either Kerberos or IAM authentication but not both\.
+For more information about IAM authentication, see [IAM Database Authentication for MySQL and PostgreSQL](UsingWithRDS.IAMDBAuth.md)\.

 Amazon RDS supports Kerberos authentication for PostgreSQL DB instances in the following AWS Regions:
 + US East \(Ohio\)
 + US East \(N\.
 Virginia\)